guo-gy/guo-gy/README.md

 - 👋 Hi, I’m @guo-gy

+- 💡 I’m interested in:
+  - Artificial Intelligence
+  - Web Development
-- 👀 I’m interested in **[Artificial Intelligence, Web Development, Open Source Projects]**.
+  - Open Source Projects

-- 🌱 I’m currently learning **[Astro+tailwindcss frontend development]**.
+- 🌱 I’m currently learning:
+  - Astro
+  - Tailwind CSS for frontend development

+- 💞️ I’m looking to collaborate on:
+  - A HarmonyOS health assistant (based on DeepSeek)
+  - Or other exciting projects!
-- 💞️ I’m looking to collaborate on **[a HarmonyOS health assistant based on DeepSeek]**, or join other projects.
-I'm very willing to participate and learn more technologies from them.
+  - I'm very willing to participate and learn new technologies.

+- 📧 How to reach me:
+  - **[devguogy@gmail.com]**
-- 📫 How to reach me: **[devguogy@gmail.com]** - If you have a suitable project and are willing to mentor a newcomer, please feel free to contact me.
-I'm eager to learn and contribute!
+  - If you have a suitable project and are willing to mentor a newcomer, please feel free to contact me.
+  - I'm eager to learn and contribute!